maram-mahmoudi/DigitalTwin/README.md

-# Unity ROS Connector Readme
+# Immersive Digital Twins for AGV Readme

 ## Overview

-This readme provides instructions on how to connect Unity with ROS (Robot Operating System) using the ROS-Unity connector.
-This allows you to leverage ROS capabilities within a Unity project, enabling the simulation and control of robotics applications.
+This readme provides instructions on how to connect Unity with ROS (Robot Operating System) using the DockerizedPrivateCloud_SDK and ROS-Unity connector.
+This allows you to leverage ROS capabilities within a Unity project, achieving Immersive experience and enhancing Human-Computer Interaction.

 ## Prerequisites